teemuniskanen/docs/docs/api/fhir/hook-catalog.md

   "id": "selfcare-filled-questionnaire",
   "hook": "questionnaire-completed",
-  "name": "Self-care questionnaire analysis service", "description": "A hook for when a FHIR QuestionnaireResponse filled out by a patient/citizen is available for EBMeDS to process.
+  "name": "Self-care questionnaire analysis service", "description": "A hook for when a FHIR QuestionnaireResponse filled out by a patient/citizen is available for EBMEDS to process.
 The response may include directions both for the patient himself, and a medical professional.", "prefetch": {
     "questionnaireResponse": "/QuestionnaireResponse?patient={{Patient.id}}"
   }